NikiforovJacob/Brain-games/README.md

 ## Description

-This is a mini math games in CLI interface.
+This is the mini math games in CLI interface.
 App consist 5 games:

 * brain-even
 * brain-calc